michelrandahl/cv/README.md

 ## Hobbies
 - I play music: syntheseizers, samplers, grooveboxes, a little bit of piano and a bit of classical guitar in the past.
-- I recently got into DIY syntheseizer electronics and have successfully soldered a few syntheseizer modules so far.
+- I recently got into DIY syntheseizer electronics and have so far successfully soldered a few educational kits for syntheseizer modules.
+I dream about making my own hardware some day.
 - Nature: I enjoy long walks or running in the nearby forests, and just before Corona I learned a bit of sea-kayaking and got a 'sea kayaking' certificate which I am looking forward to use more in the future.
 - Learning more about specific programming technologies and hobby coding: Currently I especially enjoy learning about Purescript and besides that I done a bit of hobby coding in ClojureScript and Elm.